CSA-RH/aro-eip-toolkit/README.md

 Where `expectedAssignable = Configured - unassignableIPs` (accounting for overcommitted EIPs).

+**Early Exit:**
+- If all EIPs are already properly configured, the tool prints current state once and exits
+- No directories, logs, or graphs are created when early exit occurs
+- This allows quick status checks without generating files

 **Overcommitment Handling:**
 - EIP resources with more IPs than available nodes cannot assign all IPs
 - Monitoring calculates unassignable IPs and exits when all assignable IPs are assigned